24 Mar It’s About Time

 Who can help?

-He consulted the government pension information service, Pension Wise.
+He consulted the government pension information and advice service, Pension Wise.
 Here he found a list of local pension specialists.

 When he contacted one financial advisor the experience was confusing; “I spoke to one guy on the phone and was completely bewildered.
 He assumed I knew what he was on about, but when I asked for clarity, he just gave me more jargon.
 It was so impersonal, I got nowhere.”